cakemanager/cakephp-utils/docs/behaviors/uploadable.md

 The empty array of `avatar` will contain the configurations

 ### Fields
-The `fields` configuration contains an array with avaliable fields:
+The `fields` configuration contains an array with avaliable columns you want to set:

 - directory - this is the field who will contain the directory to your file.
 - type - this field will contain the type of the uplaoded file.